lovac42/Cardistry/src/cardistry/config.md

 # Cardistry
 Dynamically Adjust New Cards

+## disable_addon:
+true or false (lower cased letters).
+Disable this addon to peek at the actual review count without restarting anki.

 ## matured_ivl:
 All intervals below this value is a young card.
 A good number to set is 21 or 100.